 To Convert to Bed: Extend footrest section and push together with lounge seat cushion, then press recline button until entire lounge lies flat.

-Reverse steps to revert to lounge.
+Reverse steps to return to lounge seating.

-To not recline the lounge completely flat unless the footrest trundle section is extended.
+Do not recline the lounge completely flat unless the footrest trundle section is extended.
 Do not occupy the lounge when elevating the seatback from the flat bed position to upright lounge position.
 If house battery voltage is low, the mechanism may require assistance by lifting the seatback while returning upright from flat bed position.